The Legend of Buck's Pond II: Manasua's Revenge LbNA # 37757

 When Manasua died in 1834, her husband, Buck, a former chief of the Kickapoo, buried her before moving to Indian territory with his son, Calish.
 In 1843, a band of Lenni Lenape found the grave and destroyed it, scattering Manasua's bones on the hillside.
 It was later that Manasua got her revenge.
 White men found and reburied her remains and thus completed the Legend.

-Follow the instructions for The Legend of Buck’s Pond Letterbox.
-If you have not logged in that box, do so, then return again to the stone on which the entire legend is written.
 Stand at the back of the stone facing away from it.
 Extend your right arm straight out in front of you, and extend your left arm straight out to your left.
 Turn your head so as to look in between your arms, halfway to the left, and you should spot a huge, straight, tall Oak tree approximately 9-10 paces away.
 (If you have a compass, it's due west, or 270 degrees.)
 Behind that tree, on the ground, are old log pieces... and beyond them, approximately 10-15 feet from the referenced tall Oak tree, is the remains of a fallen, hollow tree.
 Part of the vertical stump, totally hollowed out, and next to that, its long trunk lies.
 Near the base of the trunk near the stump, tucked in there somewhere, the Indian princess quietly rests, guarded by thorns, daring you to find her.